The Ten Commandments

-As part of this preparation, God gave the Israelites a moral code to govern their relationships with him and each other.
-This code is commonly called The Ten Commandments.
+As part of this preparation, he provided them with a moral code to govern their relationships with him and with one another.

 The Ten Commandments are universal and timeless.
-Their explicit meanings and implicit principles are reiterated throughout the Bible.
-We, therefore, know they still apply to us today.
-Here they are.
+Their explicit meanings and implicit principles are reiterated throughout the Bible, so we know they still apply today, except as noted below.

 I am the Lord your God, who brought you out of Egypt, out of the land of slavery.

-God declares that he is the sole author of the commandments.
-They are not rules promulgated by Moses.
-They are not the consensus of ancient societies.
+God proclaims himself the sole author of the commandments.
+They are neither the consensus of ancient societies nor rules promulgated by Moses.

-God validates his moral authority to issue the commandments by referencing an event the Israelites could attribute only to him—their newfound freedom.
+God grounds his moral authority to issue the commandments in an event the Israelites could attribute only to him — their newfound freedom.

-If God were to likewise present the commandments to us individually, he might say something like, “I am the Lord your God, who miraculously rescued you from that raging house fire last week.”
+If God were to present the commandments to us individually, he might say, “I am the Lord your God, who miraculously rescued you from that raging house fire last week.”

-We would immediately know who was speaking.
-We would recognize his moral authority and heed what he was about to say.
+We would immediately recognize the speaker, acknowledge his moral authority, and heed what he was about to say.

 You shall have no other gods before me.
 You shall not make for yourself an image in the form of anything in heaven above or on the earth beneath or in the waters below.